zed95/ROCO222-Journal/Journal.md

 > ## Testing the motor
 >
-> After switching on the supply, the coil twitched but did not rotate.
+> After switching on the supply, the coil twitched, but did not rotate.
 I suspect that it was due to the fact that the commutator was not smooth and circular enough in shape to continously conduct current well.
 I did not have enough time to improve the shape of the commutator and test it and so that will be the first thing I do during the next practical.